RobotMa/ur5_catheter_tracking/active_echo_serial/README.md

 1.

-2. The sensitivity nub can be used to tune "tc"
+2. The sensitivity nub can be used to tune "tc".
+Note that an appropriate position of the sensitivity nub is very important for both the stability and the detection range of the US-AE system.
+The medium (water/phantom), the probe that is used, and the position of the focus point.

 ## Control Unit